Hanser Alberto Player Props: White Sox vs. Royals

 Hanser Alberto At The Plate

-- Alberto has four doubles, three home runs and a walk while hitting .273.
+- Alberto is hitting .277 with four doubles, three home runs and two walks.

-- Alberto enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .389 with two homers.
+- Alberto is batting .471 with two homers during his last games and is on a five-game hitting streak.

-- In eight of 16 games this year (50.0%), Alberto has reached base via hit, and that includes multiple hits twice.
+- In nine of 17 games this season (52.9%), Alberto has reached safely via hit, and that includes multiple hits twice.

-- He has homered in 18.8% of his games this season, and 6.3% of his trips to the dish.
+- He has hit a long ball in 17.6% of his games this year, and 5.8% of his trips to the plate.

-- Alberto has driven home a run in five games this season (31.3%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on two occasions..
+- Alberto has picked up an RBI in six games this year (35.3%), with more than one RBI in three of those contests (17.6%).

-- In eight of 16 games this season, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (47.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.